percona/postgres/contrib/pg_tde/documentation/docs/how-to/uninstall.md

 ALTER SYSTEM SET pg_tde.wal_encrypt = off;
 ```

 b.
-Restart the `postgresql` cluster to apply the changes:
+Restart the PostgreSQL cluster to apply the changes:

 - On Debian and Ubuntu: